freedomofpress/dangerzone.rocks/src/about.md

 Dangerzone was inspired by TrustedPDF but it works in non-Qubes operating systems, which is important, because most of the journalists I know use Macs and probably won’t be jumping to Qubes for some time.

-It uses Linux containers to sandbox dangerous documents instead of virtual machines.
+It uses [gVisor](https://gvisor.dev/) sandboxes running in Linux containers to sandbox dangerous documents.
 And it also adds some features that TrustedPDF doesn’t have: it works with any office documents, not just PDFs; it uses optical character recognition (OCR) to make the safe PDF have a searchable text layer; and it compresses the final safe PDF.

 How does Dangerzone work?
 -------------------------

-Dangerzone uses Linux containers (two of them), which are sort of like quick, lightweight virtual machines that share the Linux kernel with their host.
+Dangerzone uses Linux containers (two of them), and runs a sandbox inside each.
 The easiest way to get containers running on Mac and Windows is by using [Docker Desktop](https://www.docker.com/products/docker-desktop).
 So when you first install Dangerzone, if you don’t already have Docker Desktop installed, it helps you download and install it.

-When Dangerzone starts the container that will sanitize the suspicious document, it _disables networking_ and does not mount anything.
-So if a malicious document hacks the container, it doesn’t have access to your data and it can’t use the internet, so there’s not much it could do.
+When Dangerzone starts a container, it will first start a gVisor sandbox _inside_ that container, then runs the potentially-dangerous document processing workload inside the sandbox.
+This ensures that the process dealing with the document is isolated from the Linux kernel.
+The sandbox and its parent container are also both configured to _disable networking_ and to not mount anything from the host filesystem.
+So if a malicious document manages to execute arbitrary code, this code doesn’t have access to the host kernel, doesn't have access to your data, and can't use the internet, so there’s not much it could do.

 Here’s how it works.
-The first container:
+The first sandbox:

 * _Reads the original document from standard input_
 * Uses _LibreOffice_ or _PyMuPDF_ to convert original document to a PDF
 * Uses _PyMuPDF_ to split PDF into individual pages, and to convert those into RGB pixel data
 * _Writes the number of pages and the RGB pixel data to its standard output_

-Then that container quits.
+Then that sandbox quits.
 The host then writes the RGB pixel data to a volume.
-A second container starts and:
+A second sandbox starts and:

 * _Mounts a volume with the RGB pixel data_
 * If OCR is enabled, uses _PyMuPDF_ to convert RGB pixel data into a compressed, **searchable** PDF
 * Otherwise uses _PyMuPDF_ to convert RGB pixel data into a compressed, **flat** PDF
 * _Stores safe PDF in separate volume_

-Then that container quits, and the user can open the newly created safe PDF.
+Then that sandbox quits, and the user can open the newly created safe PDF.

 Here are types of documents that Dangerzone can convert into safe PDFs: